 - Although £8bn has been spent on preparation – this is a sunk cost – we shouldn’t go ahead with a bad scheme just because of sunk costs – which are spent no matter what choice we make.
 It is better to write off bad spending – than compound it and make it worse. (see sunk cost fallacy)

 It is not often Britain attempts an ambitious investment project.
 The political system makes expensive, forward thinking investment projects unlikely to return much political capital.
 Elections aren’t won by promising improved transport links for the next decade.
 True, we like to grumble at the inadequate state of current transport links, but to actually invest the necessary money and time is another matter.

-HS2 will cost £32 billion to build, generate £27 billion in fares and provide £44 billion of economic benefits.
+HS2 will cost approx £88 billion to build over 10 – 15 years, but its supporters claim it will generate a return on rail fares, economic growth, and knock-on benefits to consumers and local economies.
 There is an economic case for HS2 but there are also good economic cases for other infrastructure investment, which is less eye-catching but capable of delivering benefits in a different way.